Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Key-based Encryption (KK): 2 bits.
 : This is a fixed-width field that indicates which SEKs (odd and/or even) are provided in the extension:

-  - 00b: no SEK is provided (invalid extension format)
+  - 00b: No SEK is provided (invalid extension format);
-  - 01b: even key is provided
+  - 01b: Even key is provided;
-  - 10b: odd key is provided
+  - 10b: Odd key is provided;
-  - 11b: both even and odd keys are provided
+  - 11b: Both even and odd keys are provided.

 Key Encryption Key Index (KEKI): 32 bits, value = {0}.
 : This is a fixed-width field for specifying the KEK index (big-endian order)